‘Bold And The Beautiful’ Spoilers: Liam Makes A Shocking Promise To Steffy

 The Bold and the Beautiful spoiler pic shows that Liam will be seated next to Steffy and that they will have a heart-to-heart.
 He will then make an outrageous promise to her when he says that he will do everything in his power to keep Baby Beth in her life.

 While this promise may not seem extreme to some, the truth is that he has not even consulted Hope about his change of plans.
-Hope is trying to cement her bond with Beth and may feel that some distance between Steffy and Beth will be good for their detachment.
+Hope is trying to cement her bond with Beth, and may feel that some distance between Steffy and Beth will be good for their detachment.

 The Bold and the Beautiful spoilers video shows Steffy asking, “Is it possible?
 Can we do this again?”
-However, Hope will soon pitch up and she and Steffy will have a serious confrontation.
-Steffy will finally voice what it’s like to have a child ripped away from you while Hope will make it clear that Liam’s future is with her.
+However, Hope will soon pitch up, and she and Steffy will have a serious confrontation.
+Steffy will finally voice what it’s like to have a child ripped away from you, while Hope will make it clear that Liam’s future is with her.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.